DIRECTORS: David Rosin

 Food, Snacks and Soda will be available for a reasonable fee, there will be food available on the range.

 If the event gets canceled on day one, athletes will participate on day two.
 Day two scores will be used to determine medal winners.
 If the event gets canceled on day two, then day one scores will be used to determine medal winners.

 In each class and age division, Gold, Silver and Bronze medals will be awarded to the top three scores.
 There will be no tie-breakers.
 When ties exist, both archers will be given identical medals.
 Medals will be awarded at the Archery Venue at the conclusion of the 3D competition.
-If an athlete is the only participate in there class and division, They may be awarded a medal without competing on a second day.
+If an athlete is the only participant in their class and division, they may be awarded a medal without competing on a second day.